Physical Properties of Geogrids

 Use the links below to jump to the section you’re most interested in:

-Geogrid Strength
+Geogrid strength

-- Ultimate tensile strength
+• Wide-width tensile strength

 Ultimate tensile strength of geogrids

-Ultimate tensile strength is the maximum amount of load a geogrid can handle before performance is compromised.
+Ultimate tensile strength (UTS) is the maximum amount of load a geogrid can handle before performance is compromised.

 This is established through tensile testing, where the geogrid is stretched until it breaks.

-To work, the geogrid has to be stretched.
+In these cases, the ultimate tensile strength of a geogrid alone is actually a poor indicator of performance.
+This is because the ‘tensioned membrane’ effect—the strength that a geogrid offer when stretched or strained—does not offer appropriate support for the layers above it.To work, the geogrid has to be stretched.
 But when a load is placed on it, the geogrid will curve to accommodate this load, similar to what happens when a person sits on a hammock.

 Consequently, the pavement will suffer deformation at the level where the reinforcement geogrid is placed.
-Deformation will also likely appear at the road surface level, in the form of rutting, cracks and potholes, reducing its operational life.
+Deformation will also likely appear at the road surface level in the form of rutting, cracks and potholes, reducing its operational life.

 Geogrid junction efficiency